conedevelopment/sprucecss-site-eleventy/src/docs/getting-started/contribution.md

 ## Your First Contribution

-Here are a couple of friendly tutorials you can include: https://makeapullrequest.com/ and https://www.firsttimersonly.com/

 Are you working on your first Pull Request?
 You can learn how from this *free* series, [How to Contribute to an Open Source Project on GitHub](https://app.egghead.io/playlists/how-to-contribute-to-an-open-source-project-on-github).

 ## Any Contributions You Make Will Be Under the MIT Software License